mossical/mossical/README.md

 <h1 align="center">Hello there!
 Welcome to Mossical's GitHub Profile!</h1>
-<h3 align="center">I'm currently a college student with no declared major.</h3>
+<h3 align="center">I'm currently a college student with my major in Radiological Health Sciences.</h3>

 ---
 Hello there.
-My name is **Shaun A**, currently an Exploratory Studies student at an unnamed university.
+My name is **Shaun A**, currently a Radiological Health Sciences student at Purdue University.
 I can't say I am the best at something or anything of the like but, I do have experience with various systems.
-My primary directive is to become a Nuclear Engineer for the US Navy but, also looking into Cybersecurity and other fields.
-If you wish to contact me, I'm still setting up my professional persona so, I have no contact methods other than here.
-Sorry.
+My primary directive is to continue my education into medical school for radiology.
+Alternatively, I may strive to become a Nuclear Engineer in the United States Navy.
+If you wish to contact me, good luck.

 ---
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=mossical" alt="mossical" /></a> </p>